 1. Our Agreement.

 This agreement contains the Fair Wealth Building Account Agreement (the “Agreement”) by and among Fair FinTech, Inc. (“Fair”) and You, as an Eligible Member, as defined below, for the optional Fair Wealth Building account (“Fair Wealth Building Account”)made available by Coastal Community Bank, Everett, Washington, member of the Federal Deposit Insurance Corporation (“FDIC”)(the “Coastal Bank,” the “Bank,” or “Issuer”) on behalf of Fair.
-Fair Invest, LLC (“Fair Invest”), a Delaware limited liability company and related entity to Fair, is the program partner responsible for managing the Fair Wealth Building Account.
+Fair Invest, LLC (“Fair Invest”), a Delaware limited liability company and related entity to Fair, the portfolio manager of the Fair Wealth Building Account.
 “We,” “our,” and “us” refer to Fair, our successors, affiliates, or assignees.
 “You,” “your,” and “member” refer to the owner of the Fair Wealth Building Account

 The term “Spending Account” refers to the demand deposit account available from Coastal Bank, accessible through Fair.

 The term “Fair Wealth Building Account” is an optional account only available to holders of Spending Accounts held with Fair and those who meet the Eligible Member criteria, as defined below.
 Fair Wealth Building Accounts are a form of savings accounts managed by Fair Invest, a registered investment advisor, who invests your funds in various assets with inherent risk with the goal to obtain return from long-term investing for the owner of the Fair Wealth Building Account.
-By opening a Fair Wealth Building Account, you grant Fair Invest the authority to use the funds to invest in accordance with Fair Invest’s investment strategy through mutual funds, equities, Exchange Traded Funds, and commodities.
-Fair Invest possesses the authority and discretion to use other securities as well to help diversify a portfolio when applicable.
+By opening a Fair Wealth Building Account, you grant Fair Invest the discretionary authority to use the funds to invest in accordance with Fair Invest’s investment strategy.
+As a result, Fair Invest possesses the authority and discretion to use other investments to manage the investment portfolio on behalf of the fund in the Fair Wealth Building Account.
 Each “Statement Cycle” is defined as one calendar month.

 2. Creation of a Fair Wealth Building Account.